vamsi-aribandi/Tabbana/README.md

-# tabbana-chrome
+# Tabbana
-Manage your tabs using natural language.
+Manage your browser tabs using natural language instructions.